District of Columbia

 Sec. of Labor v.
 Remington LLC, Federal Mine Safety & Health Review Commission, No. WEVA 2009-1498 (FMSHRC 2014) (mine safety violations)

 JOSEPH L. GORDON is a Senior Associate at Pietragallo Gordon Alfano Bosick & Raspanti, LLP.
 He practices in the areas of Employment and Commercial Litigation.
-In his practice, Mr. Gordon focuses on delivering cost-effective results for his clients and legal strategy to help them meet their long-term business objectives.
+Mr. Gordon focuses on delivering cost-effective results for his clients and legal strategy to help them meet their long-term business objectives in all matters that he handles.

 His Employment practice covers a variety of litigation issues, including discrimination and retaliation claims, workplace safety issues, wage and hour claims, theft of trade secrets, enforcement of restrictive covenants, and whistle blower complaints.
 Mr. Gordon also regularly counsels businesses on strategic initiatives designed to minimize the threat of employee lawsuits.
 In connection with such counselling, he advises companies on employment laws such as the FMLA, Title VII, ERISA, OSHA, the ADA, the ADEA, the FLSA, the NLRA, and the LMRA, as well as various discrimination and retaliation laws impacting Pennsylvania and New Jersey employers, such as the Pennsylvania Human Relations Act and New Jersey’s Law Against Discrimination.
 Drawing upon his litigation and counseling backgrounds, Mr. Gordon has developed significant experience conducting sensitive internal workplace investigations.
 He also drafts and routinely audits employment-related documents such as employment contracts, severance agreements, workplace policies, and employee handbooks.
 Further, Mr. Gordon is frequently asked by clients to audit their compensation policies and opine about wage and hour classification decisions that impact employees’ eligibility for overtime.